Property Management Business Plan

 6. Hire Employees - There are several ways to find qualified employees including job boards like LinkedIn or Indeed as well as hiring agencies if needed – depending on what type of employees you need it might also be more effective to reach out directly through networking events.

-8. Market & Promote Your Business - Once you have all the necessary pieces in place, it’s time to start promoting and marketing your property management business.
+8. Market & Promote Your Business - Once you have all the necessary pieces in place, it’s time to start promoting and marketing your business.
 This includes creating a website, utilizing social media platforms like Facebook or Twitter, and having an effective Search Engine Optimization (SEO) strategy.
 You should also consider traditional marketing techniques such as radio or print advertising.

 You can download our free property management business plan template PDF here.
 This is a property management business plan template you can use in PDF format.